 Overall, It’s a very clear (and detailed) path to approaching the design of the Audi brand, you’ll certainly “get it” right away.

-Spotify calls its style guide simply: “Design Guidelines” and what’s unique about it, is that it’s very specific to creating content for Spotify app.
+Spotify calls its style guide simply: “Design Guidelines” and what's unique about it, is that it's very specific to creating content for the Spotify app

 The Spotify guidelines have been created to ensure that all Spotify users receive the same delightful user experience, every single time.

-For the most part, the Spotify style guide talks about how to present content on the app: album artworks and metadata.
+For the most part, the Spotify style guide talks about how to present content on the app: album artwork metadata

-The guide also describes browsing and linking to Spotify—how to design playing views and other specific elements to Spotify app.
+The guide also describes browsing and linking to Spotify—how to design playing views and other specific elements of the Spotify app.

 Besides that, of course, the style guide also describes basics like:

-Next, we have the Walmart’s brand guideline, or rather what they call “Brand Center”.
+Next, we have Walmart's brand guideline, or rather what they call “Brand Center”.

-Overall, this is a pretty solid document that also describes some strategic elements like: brand mission, strategies and initiatives and more.
+Overall, this is a pretty solid document that also describes some strategic elements like brand mission, strategic initiatives, and more.

-This is a great examples of a manual that really goes above and beyond to describe how to use the Walmart’s brand—you’ll find there some extra sections like:
+This is a great example of a manual that really goes above and beyond to describe how to use Walmart's brand—you'll find there some extra sections like:

 Walmart’s style guide is built by using the LingoApp, which is a platform you can use to host your style guide online.